Clifton E. French Regional Park

 With nearly a mile of shoreline to explore, dip a line into the quiet lagoon or the open waters of Medicine Lake.
 An accessible fishing pier is available or rent a boat to while away the afternoon.
 A valid Minnesota fishing license is required.

 Geocaching is a family-friendly, high-tech treasure hunt that combines respect for the environment with a sense of adventure.
 This activity involves placing or looking for a cache using global positioning system (GPS) equipment.
-GPS units with pre-loaded geocaches are available to check-out for free at the Visitor Center on a first-come, first-served basis.
+GPS units with pre-loaded geocaches are available to check-out for free at the Visitor Center on a first-come, first-served basis (currently not available due to COVID-19).
 Units may only be used in the park and must be returned before closing.

-Turf trails feature views of marshlands, hills for climbing, and a few seating areas for relaxing.
+Turf trails feature views of marshlands, hills for climbing and a few seating areas for relaxing.
 Near the visitor center, a paved, 1.1-mile Trail at Your Pace features gentle terrain and rest stops every quarter mile.
-Paved trails provide a loop between the visitor center and beach and access to the Medicine Lake and Bassett Creek Regional Trails.
-Nordic walking poles and GPS units with pre-loaded geocaches are available to rent for free at the visitor center.
+Paved trails provide a loop between the visitor center and beach and access to the paved Medicine Lake Regional Trail.
+Nordic walking poles and GPS units with pre-loaded geocaches are available to rent for free at the visitor center (currently unavailable due to COVID-19).

 Hike under the lights in fall.
-The following trails at French have lights on until 9:00 PM until winter trail operations begin (typically after 2–3 inches of snowfall).
+The Lagoon, Lakeview and Skyline have lights on until 9 PM until winter trail operations begin (typically after 2–3 inches of snowfall).

 886 acres of water

 Rowboats, kayaks and canoes are available to rent.
-Limited parking spaces are available for those launching watercraft; a daily or annual trailer parking pass is required.
+Limited parking spaces are available for those launching their own watercraft; a daily or annual trailer parking pass is required.

 Rental Hours & Process